 Abstract:

 The Hyperion Water Reclamation Plant is one of the largest wastewater treatment plants in the western United States.
 Treated sewage is generally released at depths of approximately 60 m through 8.05 km outfall pipes into the deep coastal waters of the Santa Monica Bay.
-In times of repair and maintenance, services on the main outfall pipe are temporarily suspended and require the plant to divert treated sewage to a shorter 1.6 km pipe that extends into shallow coastal zones.
+In times of repair and maintenance, services on the main outfall pipe are temporarily suspended and require the plant to “divert” treated sewage to a shorter 1.6 km pipe that extends into shallow coastal zones.
 These shallow zones make it possible for the buoyant freshwater plumes to reach the surface, potentially contaminating the local environment.
-This study highlights the use of concurrent satellite data analysis of thermal signature, surface movement, and ecosystem response to the planned wastewater diversion undertaken at HWRP fromThis project plans to integrate previously obtained satellite images and ancillary September 21 to November 2, 2015.
+This “diversion” event occurred September 21 to November 2, 2015.
+This project plans to integrate previously obtained satellite images and ancillary data collected by other scientists.
 By combining remotely-sensed observations with GPS-equipped drogue surface drifters and in situ readings of temperature, salinity, dissolved oxygen, pH, conductivity, transmissivity, atmospheric aerosols, colored dissolved organic matter (CDOM), and chlorophyll-a florescence, an accurate assessment of the full impact and extent at which these effluent plumes affected the Los Angeles Basin is possible.
+The outcome of this study can aid in developing proper methods to avoid harmful outcomes during similar diversion events in the future.

 Community Concerns: